-Mike has taken part in The Big Sunflower Project since 2016 and supported the project on his blog Flighty’s plot, where he mostly writes about his allotment.
+Mike has taken part in The Big Sunflower Project since 2016 and has supported the project on his blog Flighty’s Plot since then.

 I don’t have a garden just a half-plot allotment, which is only a few minutes walk away from home, where I grow soft fruit, vegetables and lots of flowers including sunflowers.